Pay-to-Play Alert: Europe Books / Europa Edizioni / Vertigo Publishing House / Gruppo Albatros Il Filo

 As mentioned above, EB and the other Europa imprints under the Gruppo Editoriale Europa umbrella are just one branch of a larger group, Italian publisher Gruppo Albatros Il Filo.
 Albatros owns two additional imprints–Vertigo Edizioni, which has two website addresses, and Lastaria Edizioni–which are the actual publishers of most of the recognizable authors and titles claimed on the websites of EB and its Europa cousins.

-Clearly, Albatros does at least some traditional publishing through Vertigo and Lastaria; it’s not very likely that Barack Obama and Pope Francis–not to mention successful writers like Adam Kay (This Is Going To Hurt) and Jean Teule (Le Magasin des Suicides)–agreed to buy their own books in order to be published by these imprints.
+It does seem that Albatros does at least some traditional publishing through Vertigo and Lastaria; it’s not very likely that Barack Obama and Pope Francis–not to mention successful writers like Adam Kay (This Is Going To Hurt) and Jean Teule (Le Magasin des Suicides)–agreed to buy their own books in order to be published by these imprints.

 However, both Albatros and Vertigo have recruitment pages similar to those on the websites of the Europa brands; and writers’ own experiences confirm pay-to-play offers from both.
 They’ve been doing it for a long time, too.
 In a 2012 expose, Italian author and journalist Alessandro Cascio describes sending Albatros a trunk manuscript, and receiving an offer requiring him to buy 300 copies of his book for around 3,000 euros.
 The reward?
 If sales (excluding his own buys, of course) reached 300 copies, he could publish a subsequent book and not have to purchase anything.